miser | Work-in-Progress | 0.1.14 2023-09-08 |

 Ability of the stored-program concept to elevate levels of computational abstraction along with emergence of other types of data/operation is demonstrated in a tangible manner with careful reusable constructions.

 The production/reference oMiser run-time is intended for use by other software.
-It has portable implementations that operate on general-purpose computer platforms as a library to other programs on the platform.
+It has portable implementations that operate on general-purpose computer platforms as a library to other programs.

 The interplay of implementation and theoretical foundations is accomplished in layers.